Saturday, July 17, 2010

 Chipping Away Despite Adversity

 So far, the job hunt has been very frustrating.
 This doesn’t come as much of a surprise, considering the national unemployment rate, but it’s been more difficult than I originally thought.
-There is much competition out there, much of which has an advantage over me in the education department.
+There is a lot competition out there, much of which has an advantage over me in the education department.

-Yes, I admit, that last bit was mostly out of frustration—the result of not finding another job yet.
+I admit, I feel this way mostly out of frustration—the result of not finding another job yet.

 Just this week, I’ve applied to five jobs within the company I currently work for (my preference), and about ten jobs outside the company.
 It’s too soon to receive a response from most of them, but I did get a ‘no thanks’ message from one.
 The silver lining there is that at least I didn’t have to go through a series of interviews only to lose out on the job.
 Truth is, I’m trying to stay realistic and be ready for lots of rejection.

-I am only human, though, so I’m sure that I’ll have to deal with the inevitable urge to give up after a certain amount of disappointment.
-I see it coming.
+I am only human, though, so I’m dealing with the inevitable urge to give up.
+There only a certain amount of disappointment one can handle.
+I do see it coming when it happens.
 Yet, somehow I don’t think it will make the blows any easier to take.

 It will be interesting to see how I will hold up emotionally speaking, though.
 How long will I be able to endure the wave of rejections that will almost certainly come my way?